Steven N'Guessan

-Steven N'Guessan (born 29 July 2000) is a French professional footballer, who plays as a defender for Bulgarian First League club Krumovgrad.
+Steven Kenny Toussaint N'Guessan (born 29 July 2000) is a French professional footballer who plays as a centre-back.

 Club career

 N'Guessan made his professional debut for Gazélec Ajaccio in a 4-1 Ligue 2 loss to FC Sochaux-Montbéliard on 2 February 2018, wherein he assisted his side's only goal.
 In January 2025, N'Guessan signed a contract with Bulgarian First League club Krumovgrad.